rombrew/phobia/doc/GettingStarted.md

 We are not trying to cram all the components into a small volume.
 However, we sometimes cross the border of quality in favor of PCB size.

+Our actual hw revision is **rev5a** designed in 8-layer stackup with 35um copper foil.
+To ensure heat distribution it is necessary to use an aluminum plate from bottom through thermal interface.

 ## Software

 There are two parts of software: